-Smith, a Democrat, was the representative for Kentucky's 4th congressional district from 1905 to 1907.
+Smith was the representative for Kentucky’s 4th congressional district and was a Democrat.
+He served from 1905 to 1907.

 From Mar 1897 to Mar 1907, Smith missed 227 of 738 roll call votes, which is 30.8%.
 This is on par with the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.